EricZrZ/EricZrZ.github.io/_posts/2023-05-24-neural_network.md

 Some features of neural network
 - Neural network is a particular kind of machine learning model
-- Highly flexible and can solve wide range of the problems by adjusting the weights
+- Highly flexible and can solve a wide range of problems by adjusting the weights
-- Stochastic gradient descent can provides a way to find weight parameter automatically
+- Stochastic gradient descent can provide a way to find weight parameters automatically